Join today and have your say! It’s FREE!

 Alternate Symbol(s): BNS

-The Bank of Nova Scotia is a bank in the Americas.
-The Bank offers a range of advice, products and services, including personal and commercial banking, wealth management and private banking, corporate and investment banking, and capital markets.
-Its segments include Canadian Banking, International Banking, Global Wealth Management and Global Banking and Markets.
-The Canadian Banking segment provides a full suite of financial advice and banking solutions to retail, small business and commercial banking customers.
-The International Banking segment is a diverse franchise with Retail, Corporate, and Commercial customers.
-The Global Wealth Management segment is focused on delivering comprehensive wealth management advice and solutions to clients across its footprint.
+The Bank of Nova Scotia (the Bank) is a Canadian chartered bank.
+The Bank's segments include Canadian Banking, International Banking, Global Wealth Management, Global Banking and Markets, and Other.
+The Canadian Banking segment provides a full suite of financial advice and banking solutions.
+The International Banking segment is a diverse franchise offering financial advice and solutions to retail, corporate and commercial clients.
+The Global Wealth Management segment is focused on delivering comprehensive wealth management advice and solutions to clients across the Bank's footprint.
+The Global Wealth Management segment serves investment fund and advisory clients across 13 countries.
 The Global Banking and Markets segment provides corporate clients with lending and transaction services, investment banking advice and access to capital markets.
+The Other segment includes Group Treasury, smaller operating segments and corporate items which are not allocated to a business line.

 TSX:BNS - Post by User